Floyd County, Iowa: Politics

 Prior to 1988, Floyd County was strongly Republican in presidential elections.
 In only four elections from 1896 to 1984 did a Republican presidential candidate fail to win the county.
-Starting with the 1988 election, the county consistently backed Democratic Party presidential candidates up until the 2012 election.
-In the presidential election of 2016, the county swung 29.5 points Republican with Donald Trump winning the county by over 14 points after Barack Obama won the county by a similar margin 4 years earlier.
+Starting with the 1988 election, the county consistently backed Democratic Party presidential candidates up until the 2016 election.
+In that presidential election, the county swung 29.5 points Republican with Donald Trump winning the county by over 14 points after Barack Obama won the county by a similar margin 4 years earlier.